naman-456/my_own_details_servicies/README.md

 # my_own_details_servicies
-It is backend restfull api which provide my own comple profile details
+It is dummy restfull API which filters employees of a company according to emp_id